wellthyfit/wellthyfit.github.io/about.md

 I can impact the world with my writing.
 With every passing day as an observer of this world, my views on health and fitness change.
 They become wider.
 And while I write a lot about running, fitness, health , yoga – I do happily dabble in writing about mental health.

 Everyone should write about something in their lives, something they feel for or are passionate about.
 So I invite guest posts.
-You can mail me your articles on [\[email protected\]][11]. ( Singla is my maiden surname).
+You can mail me your articles on tanya.singla@gmail.com. ( Singla is my maiden surname).

 Mental health issues are real.
 For both men and women.
 We need to keep working on our mental health every day at age and every stage of life.